 As a freelancer your number one goal is to keep clients close.
-If you run out of clients or run out of work there’s not much to fall back on.
+If you run out of clients, have deadbeat clients, or run out of work, there’s not much to fall back on.

 When it comes to picking clients there’s something big to be said about quality over quantity.
 The last thing you want on your hands are deadbeat clients.
 A client who doesn’t pay up or on time can seriously hurt your cash flow.